-A Brittain Fellow since 2012, Jonathan Kotchian (PhD and MA in English, University of Connecticut, BA in theater, Yale University) is revising his first book project, which shows how the figure of the superior author in early modern England co-evolved with satire.
-His second book project, which continues his investigation of "insider" literature accessible only to certain readers or viewers, explores the relationship between concepts of intelligence and literary taste.
+A Brittain Fellow since 2012, Jonathan Kotchian (PhD and MA in English, University of Connecticut; BA in theater, Yale University) is revising his first book project, which shows how the figure of the superior author in early modern England co-evolved with satire.
+His second book project, which continues his investigation of “insider” literature accessible only to certain readers or viewers, explores the relationship between concepts of intelligence and literary taste.
 His interests range from Shakespeare and Milton to using theatrical training techniques in the multimodal composition classroom, where he asks his students to foreground their own motivations, self-presentations, and affective responses.
-Key Interests: early modern literature, authorship, satire, intelligence, theater, composition, interactive fiction games, digital humanities.
-He can be reached at email@example.com
+Key interests: early modern literature, composition, authorship, satire, intelligence, drama, theater, interactive fiction games, and digital humanities.
+He can be reached by e-mail at firstname.lastname@example.org or email@example.com, and via Twitter @JonKotchian.

 Orth-Veillon is a Marion L. Brittain Postdoctoral Fellow at the Georgia Institute of Technology.
 She teaches courses in human rights, artistic expression, and technology.
 Orth-Veillon received her PhD from Emory University in Comparative Literature, where she specialized in the intersections between political resistance and literature.
 She also holds a Maitrise and a DEA (Dilpome des Etudes Approfondies) in French Literature from the University of Paris VII.
 Her research interests include the intersections of human rights, technology, and creative expression, political theory, genocide studies, 20th and 21st-century French and Francophone literature and film, fiction writing, and translation from French to English.